Venezuela For Kids

 Los Roques beach

-- The mountain town of Merida is known its beautiful colonial buildings as well as for the "Mountain Dreams" (Montana de los Suenos) fun park which is an attraction enjoyed by many families.
-The peaceful landscape in northwestern Andes region is a wonderful escape for many city dwellers.
+- The mountain city of Merida is known for its beautiful colonial buildings as well as for the "Mountain Dreams" (Montana de los Suenos) fun park which is an attraction enjoyed by many families.
+The peaceful landscape in the northwestern Andes region is a wonderful escape for many city dwellers.

 Merida mountainscape

 - Esfera Caracas 360, in English called "Caracas Sphere", is a famous sculpture by artist Jesús Soto.
-The sculpture offers optical illusions when walking around it.
-The 'Soto Sphere' is seen as a symbol of the capital city.
+The giant spinning sculpture is also referred to as 'Soto Sphere' and often seen as a symbol of the capital city.
+Walking around the sphere creates unique optical illusions which not only kids love watching.
+The Soto Sphere seems to move when one walks around it.

 Caracas Sphere

-- The town of Coro is the oldest colonial town in Venezuela.
-The Cathedral was built already in 1525 and the town was the first capital of the country and still houses many colourful colonial buildings.
+- The town of Coro is one of the oldest colonial towns in Venezuela.
+The Coro Cathedral was built already in 1525 and the town was the first capital of the country.
+It still houses many colourful colonial buildings.

 Coro Cathedral